Fourth Italian dies from coronavirus in worst flare-up outside Asia

 He added that emergency measures imposed at the weekend would be effective and that “in a matter of days, the spread of the virus will regress”.

-Italian shares fell 4.2% on Monday morning, with businesses most at risk from an expected spending slump such as electronic payments group NEXI losing more than 6%, while Banco BPM, which has its roots in Lombardy, plunged nearly 7%.
+Italian shares .FTMIB fell 4.2% on Monday morning, with businesses most at risk from an expected spending slump such as electronic payments group NEXI (NEXII.MI) losing more than 6%, while Banco BPM (BAMI.MI), which has its roots in Lombardy, plunged nearly 7%.

 Analysts say the outbreak could shunt Italy’s fragile economy into its fourth recession in 12 years.
 Government bonds took a swift hit.